 Because of their close working relationship with humans, sporting dogs are ideal for just about anyone.
-Like all dogs bred for specific purposes, dogs from the sporting group do require vigorous and regular exercise, so make sure you’ll be able to keep up with your furry friend!
+Like all dogs bred for specific purposes, dogs from the sporting group require vigorous and regular exercise.
+So make sure you’ll be able to keep up with your furry friend!

-These dogs will love the outdoors and swimming–usually, remember it depends on the dog–so they will make great companions for camping and hiking.
+These dogs will usually love the outdoors and swimming–remember it depends on the individual dog–so they will make great companions for camping and hiking.

 Since dogs of this group also come in multiple shapes and sizes, it’s very likely that you’ll find just the friend you’re looking for in this incredibly popular canine group.
-You can search for adoptable dogs of any breed in your area code on our adoption page.
+You can search for adoptable dogs of any breed in your zip code on DogTime’s adoption page.

-Do you have a dog that belongs in the sporting group?
-Let us know how much you love them in the comments below!
+Do you have a dog who belongs in the Sporting Group?
+What do you love most about these dogs?
+Let us know how in the comments below!